Hamiltonian analysis of Mimetic gravity with higher derivatives: Conclusion and discussions

-Another comment is that even the number of DOFs according to Dirac in the spacetime covariant version and the spatially covariant version are not equal in some cases, the perturbative theory in FRW universe is always the same.
+This also give us a clue why there exist some spatially covariant gravity models including 3DOFs, such as the XG3 theory \cite{Gao:2014soa,Gao:2018znj}, even broader than the DHOST theory \cite{Langlois:2015cwa, BenAchour:2016fzp}.
+A reasonable explanation is that extra DOFs may come out from the XG3 theory when recovering the spacetime diffeomorphism.

 Furthermore, we should point out the appearance of higher power of $w$ and $k$ than two in the dispersion relation (such as in the case of the XG3 theory and Horava gravity \cite{Horava:2009uw}) may suggests the existence of extra non-propagating DOF.
 The relation between the modification of dispersion relation and the existence for extra DOF deserves detailed investigations in the future.

+Note added: after the submission of this paper to arXiv, we note that a new paper \cite{Ganz:2019vre} appeared.
+The authors in \cite{Ganz:2019vre} discussed mimetic gravity theories with direct couplings between the curvature and higher derivatives of the scalar field only up to the quintic order.
+They first acquired effective field theories with three DOFs, and found that there are in general four or more DOFs for a generic scalar field.
+Besides, they studied linear scalar perturbations around flat space for inhomogeneous background scalar field configurations, and they demonstrated that there are indeed two scalar modes.

-\acknowledgments I would like to thank Mingzhe Li, Liuyuan Shen, Haoming Rao, Dehao Zhao for useful discussions, and I am also grateful to Xian Gao, Karim Noui and Yifu Cai for helpful corresppondences.
-This work is funded in part by NSFC under Grant No. 11847239, 11422543, 11653002 and the CAS Key Laboratory for Research in Galaxies and Cosmology, Chinese Academy of Science (No. 18010203).
+\acknowledgments I would like to thank Mingzhe Li, Liuyuan Shen, Haoming Rao, Dehao Zhao, Tan Liu for useful discussions, and I am also grateful to Xian Gao, Karim Noui and Yifu Cai for helpful corresppondences.
+This work is supported in part by NSFC under Grant No. 11847239, 11961131007, 11422543, 11653002, 11421303, and by the Fundamental Research Funds for the Central Universities.